golemfactory/ray-on-golem/preview_tasks/pre-alpha-2-preview-task.md

 ## Task: parallelize the hash cracker script with Ray and execute it on Ray on Golem

-**Goal**: Evaluate if Ray on Golem makes it easier to parallelize Python code
+**Goal**: Evaluate if Ray on Golem makes it easier to parallelize Python code.

 **Task**: Parallelize the provided hash cracker code.
 Please show us the resulting code and logs from running it with Ray on Golem.
+The last but not least, share the feedback about your experience with Ray on Golem with us.

 **Steps**:
 - Go through Ray on Golem documentation